the-swerve/peapod/readme.md

 		~> (io side-effect) "Slithering..."
 	(parent: *, move: print "", io stuff) move # no more calls

-You can't extend existing classes without modifying the original module; you can only subordinate them.

-### Class fields
+### Extending dictionaries

-Fields can be changed with setters

-	x a:
+	x:
+		y: 1

-		a: a
+	a extends x:
-		set_a val:
-			^a: val

-	instance: x 'hi'
+		z: 2

-	instance a # 'hi'
+	a y # 1

-	instance set_a 'bye'
-	instance bye # 'bye'
+'extends' probably could be implemented in the language itself

-Fields can't be set without a setter function (since '^' is only accessible within the dictionary definition)
+Fields can't be set without a setter function (since '^' is only accessible within the dictionary definition itself)

 Note: data fields are equivalent to function fields